oceanprotocol/ocean.js/README.md

 ## 👩‍🔬 Testing

 Test suite for unit & integration tests is setup with [Mocha](https://mochajs.org) as test runner, and [nyc](https://github.com/istanbuljs/nyc) for coverage reporting.
-A combined coverage report is sent to CodeClimate via Travis.
+A combined coverage report is sent to CodeClimate via the `coverage` GitHub Actions job.

 Running all tests requires running Ocean Protocol components beforehand with [Barge](https://github.com/oceanprotocol/barge), which also runs a `ganache-cli` instance: